 15. List legislative, regulatory and other measures that implement the provisions on public participation in decisions on specific activities in article 6.

 Since 2008 the number of establishments that have to comply with general rules instead of rules laid down in individual permits has increased considerably.
 At this moment about 80% of the establishments in the Netherlands only have to comply with general rules.
-This increase however does not apply to establishments with activities that are mentioned in annex I, of the Aarhus Convention. the public participatory procedure mentioned in section 3.5 of the General Administrative Law Act applies in the process of granting a permit.
-The activities included in article 6, annex I, of the Aarhus Convention are listed in annex I of the Decree on Spatial law Environmental Management establishments and licence.
+This increase however does not apply to establishments with activities that are mentioned in annex I, of the Aarhus Convention.

-Moreover, the Environmental Management Act, chapter 7, contain rules on the environmental impact assessment of activities similar to those listed in the aforementioned annex I. Measures taken to ensure that the public concerned ”) is informed in order to participate more effectively in the decision-making procedure, is implemented by article 13, paragraph 4, of the Environmental Management Act and section 3.5 of the General Administrative Law Act (see article 3, paragraphs 19(2), 20, 21(1) and 22(1)).
+In October 2010, a new act came into force that streamlines licensing.
+This “General Provisions on Environmental Law Act” (Dutch: Wet algemene bepalingen omgevingsrecht) combines procedures concerning spatial and environmental law and has replaced the section of the Environmental Management Act concerning procedures.
+This means that procedures to gain a licence or permit for initiatives concerning spatial planning, building and environmental activities are combined in one decision.
+The application process is handled completely digitally.
+In short, the public participation is implemented in article 3.10 of the General Provisions on Environmental Law Act.
+In accordance with this article the uniform public participatory procedure mentioned in section 3.4 of the General Administrative Law Act applies in the process of granting a permit.
+The activities included in article 6, annex I, of the Aarhus Convention and the activities with a potentially significant environmental impact are mentioned in the General Provisions on Environmental Law Act (articles 1.1, paragraph 3, and 2.1, paragraph 1, under e), and article 2.1 and annex I, parts B and C, of the Decree on Environmental Law Act Moreover, the Environmental Management Act, chapter 7, contains rules on the environmental impact assessment of activities similar to those listed in the aforementioned annex I. Measures taken to ensure that the public concerned (in the Netherlands: “everyone”) is informed in order to participate more effectively in the decision-making procedure, are implemented by article 3.10 of the General Provisions on Environmental Law Act and section 3.4 of the General Administrative Law Act (see article 3:12 ).
 This section contains general provisions on public participation in environmental decision-making, which have to be taken into account when the application of this section is legally required, as in the case of granting environmental licences (see above).
+Article 3.15, of the General Provisions on Environmental Law Act states that the public/anybody can submit comments on a a draft-decision.

 More specifically:

-- Article 3, paragraph 19 contains requirements on the timely public announcement of the draft decision;

-- Article 3, paragraph 20 contains requirements on the content of the announcement;

-- Article 3, paragraph 21 contains provisions on the relevant information that is available for the public;

-- Article 3, paragraph 22 contains provisions on public inspection

-Article 13, paragraph 4 of the Environmental Management Act contains special provisions concerning environmental impact assessments that have to be drawn up prior to a decision on a license.
+- Article 3:12 of the General Administrative Law Act contains requirements on the timely public announcement of the draft decision, requirements on the content of the announcement, andprovisions on the relevant information that is available for the public.Article 13: 2 of the Environmental Management Act contains special provisions concerning environmental impact assessments that have to be drawn up prior to a decision on a license.

-(f) Specific information related to environmental decision-making can be found in the Decree on Environmental Management and licences, chapter 5, concerning provision of information.

-Article 5, paragraph 1.1, specifies the information that the applicant has to provide when applying for a license to set up or operate an establishment, referred to in article 8, paragraph 1 of the Environmental Management Act.
-This information is made available to the public pursuant to article 3, paragraphs 21 and 22, mentioned above.
+Chapter 3 of the General Provisions on Environmental Law Act specifies the information that the applicant has to provide when applying for a license to set up or operate an establishment..
+This information is made available to the public pursuant to article 3:12 and 3:13, mentioned above.

-(g) Procedures for public participation that allow the public to submit comments (in writing or orally), information analysis or opinions relevant to the proposed activity, are implemented by the article 3, paragraphs 24 (1), and 25 (1), of the General Administrative Law Act.
+- Procedures for public participation that allow the public to submit comments (in writing or orally) are implemented by article 3:15 of the General Administrative Law Act.

-(h) Article 3, paragraph 27, of the General Administrative Law Act states that due account be taken of the outcome of public participation.
+- Articles 3: 46 and 3:47 of the General Administrative Law Act state that decisions have to be well motivated, which means that due account has to be taken of the outcome of public participation.